effiejpereira/effiejpereira.github.io/_pages/software.md

 ### <ins>FELIX (Fixation Listing Compiler)</ins>
+`Programming Language:` Python

-FELIX has quick and easy functionality to compile behavioural and eye tracking data into one large data file.
-This includes being able to:
+FELIX provides quick and easy functionality to compile behavioural and eye tracking datasets into one large data file.
+FELIX can currently:
-* Select variables that you'd like to carryover into your data file.
+* Select variables to carryover into the data file.
 * Specify start and end tags for fixation and saccadic listings.
-* Define multiple regions of interest for analyses.
+* Define multiple regions of interest for future analyses.

 ![internal](/images/software_FELIX.jpg)